← RETURN TO BLOG

 If you are planning to travel anytime from June 1 through November 30, you should be aware it is hurricane season.
 We highly recommend you consider purchasing travel insurance to cover your travels during this time.

-NOAA, The National Oceanic and Atmospheric Administration, is predicting an active 2019 Hurricane Season with
+NOAA, The National Oceanic and Atmospheric Administration, is predicting an active 2020 Hurricane Season.

 Meanwhile, if you have questions about how travel insurance can help you with weather emergencies, you’ve come to the right place.